filipetedim/antstream-test/app/README.md

 Input manager Rules:

+- When moving, has to prio inside it's own "container type"
+- When moving outside it's container type, prio the container type on the direction of the arrow pressed
 - If click left/right erase the current Vertical default
 - If click top/bottom erase the current Horizontal defaults
 - Always go to the next (right left bottom up) regardless of vertical/Horizontal defaults